lemanschik/tag-html/README.md

 it even is lit-html compatible the only striped out feature is directives its successor is customElements

+look also into: https://github.com/direktspeed/webcomponents/tree/master when you need a registry

 it creates Efficient, Fast ,Expressive, Extensible HTML templates with JavaScript Tagged Template Literals that render in any Environment

 offers also a Cross Environment WebComponents bridge to allow SSR and CustomElements without a JSDOM in nodejs